-Needs Narratives / expectations Building operators, microgrid operators, and industries Their overall objective is similar to that of energy communities.
-Stor- Increased age, forecasting, and data analytics capabilities would be beneficial for attractiveness through green profiling and them for scheduling of consumption, and generation (if it exists) and innovative energy to maintain quality of supply.
-This would also minimize electricity bills. solutions Furthermore, such players could capitalize by providing flexibility to DSO or other customers.
-A prerequisite for this is that DSO can forecast Possibility to trade the need for flexibility and identify where it is required.
-Requirements of energy flexibility assets building technical codes on isolation, directives on self-consumption and renewable generation or the development of the smart readiness Better information indicator draws a new framework for considering buildings (or their opfor making decisions erators) a player. on investments in renewables Efficient management of facilities - reduced electricity costs Charge point operators / Charge point owners (CPO) Lower peaks resulting CPO are relatively new market players who own and/or operate multiin lower connection ple EV charging points.
-Various ownership models currently exist in the charges market for such stakeholders.
-Operators may just provide charging infrastructure or be just be responsible for managing charging for infrastruc- Lower energy costs ture owners, or it can provide complete solution covering all value chains of EV charging (infrastructure, operation, and maintenance) [14], [15]as • Better management of electro-mobility is, requires a global approach to ensure that all the inflexibility available from volved actors obtain a benefit.
+CPO are relatively new market players who own and/or operate multiple EV charging points.
+Various ownership models currently exist in the market for such stakeholders.
+Operators may just provide charging infrastructure or be just be responsible for managing charging for infrastructure owners, or it can provide complete solution covering all value chains of EV charging (infrastructure, operation, and maintenance) [14], [15]as electro-mobility is, requires a global approach to ensure that all the involved actors obtain a benefit.
 Although electric vehicles (EVs.
-The main EVs business objective of this stakeholder is to provide charging services to EV owners whenever required.
+The main business objective of this stakeholder is to provide charging services to EV owners whenever required.
 To maximise profits and provide lucrative offers (like lower cost of charging) to EV owners, such stakeholders try to reduce the operating cost of charging.
 This can be done through smart charging to reduce peaks, to charge EVs when electricity prices are lower, and maximizing self-consumption (if they have local generation).
 Better forecasting and data analytic services would be beneficial for scheduling the charging of EVs and to avoid non-availability.
 As CPO operates large electrical loads, there exist new possibilities for charge point operators to capitalize on flexibility services.

-Needs Narratives / expectations Suppl iers (hardware, software, ICT infrastructures) Capitalise on new technologies related to storage, and ICT infrastructures Self-explanatory. • Gain a competitive edge in the market with novel technologies in their portfolio Battery manufacturers/suppliers • Increase battery sales Such a stakeholder's business ambition is to increase sales of batteries.
+Needs Narratives / expectations Suppliers (hardware, software, ICT infrastructures) Capitalise on new technologies related to storage, and ICT infrastructures Gain a competitive edge in the market with novel technologies in their portfolio Self-explanatory.
+Battery manufacturers/suppliers • Increase battery sales Such a stakeholder's business ambition is to increase sales of batteries.
 As such, they will be interested in any technology which improves the value of battery solution to their end customers.
 This could be improved battery management, the possibility to reuse batteries, providing novel services from batteries (like flexibility) in the market.
 Transmission system operators (TSO) Better grid management / reliability Receive balancing services at lower cost TSO's main goal is to maintain the balance between supply and demand and assure the availability of supply.
-With the growth of DG penetration, TSO requires more flexibility to maintain the balance [9].
+With the growth of DG penetration, TSO requires more flexibility to maintain the balance [g].
 As such, they are investigating cooperation with DSO to procure flexibility as well as allowing new market players like aggregators, which can supply the needed flexibility.